vuestorefront/vue-storefront/packages/core/docs/contributing/api-design-philosophy.md

   },
 }]
 ```
-10. If a feature is not platform-specific and applies to whole application (not only a certain integration) provide its configuration through core / core nuxt module. (eg. Logger)
-11. If a feature is platform-specific and not shared across whole application provide integration through its config/nuxt module.
+10. If a feature is platform-specific and not shared across whole application provide integration through its config/nuxt module.
-12. Provide a core interface for every feature, no matter if its paid or not (implementation can be paid, the way of implementing this feature by the user has to be always provided)
+11. Provide a core interface for every feature, no matter if its paid or not (implementation can be paid, the way of implementing this feature by the user has to be always provided)